 Do you have a cast iron skillet?
 If so, you’ll know the beauty of cooking in cast iron.
-We actually have several different pieces of cast iron cookware since we use them both at home and we use them when we go camping.
+We actually have several different pieces of cast iron cookware since we use them both at home and we use them when we go camping (Six Dollar Family).
 In case you were unaware, cast iron is fantastic when you need to cook over an open fire.
 Cast iron isn’t like regular cookware though.
 It takes work to keep your cast iron skillets and dutch ovens in their best condition.
-Learning how to season a cast iron skillet and how to keep your cast iron clean can help you do just that.
+Learning how to season a cast iron skillet and how to keep a cast iron skillet clean can help you do just that.

 If you don’t have a cast iron skillet or a cast iron dutch oven, I highly recommend that you pick up both.
 They’re both incredibly versatile in the kitchen, for camping and more.
 A lot of people prefer to buy Lodge brand cast iron but honestly cast iron is cast iron.
 If you give it the proper care that it needs, one brand will last just as long as the other.
 We’ve been extremely lucky to find a lot of ours at thrift stores for a fraction of the price we would pay elsewhere so be sure you check the next time you’re shopping at your favorite thrift stores.